mjpost/sacrebleu/README.md

 ## v2.0.0

 As of v2.0.0, the default output format is `json` for the CLI utility.
-This means that software which assumes the old output format of `sacreBLEU` utility will fail when parsing the metric scores.
+This means that software which assumes the old output format of `sacreBLEU`, will fail when parsing the scores.
 You can easily install and use the `jq` utility to parse the JSON-formatted
 `sacreBLEU` outputs:

 ```